-Cointreau is the world's best-known triple sec and while constituently excellent so are other more affordable brands, such as the Dutch-made 40% version of De Kuyper's Triple Sec (I'm talking about the Dutch product produced by the De Kuyper family rather than the stuff available in the US which is owned and produced by Beam Suntory).
-While on the subject of favourite brands I'd also like to take the opportunity to mention Agave Sec, a sugar free triple sec sweetened with agave syrup designed to make margaritas which I helped our friends at Giffard create.
+Cointreau is the world's best-known triple sec and while consistently excellent so are some of the other more affordable brands, such as the Dutch-made 40% version of De Kuyper's Triple Sec.
+While on the subject of other brands, I'd also like to take the opportunity to mention Agave Sec, a "sugar-free" triple sec sweetened with agave syrup designed to make margaritas which I helped our friends at Giffard create.

 Although Cointreau removed the name triple sec from its labels sometime between the wars, its dominance of the category has led to many other brands of triple sec being presented in similarly squat square bottles, or brown bottles, or a combination of Cointreau's two most distinctive features.

 Triple sec liqueurs can be enjoyed neat over ice but they are more usually served mixed, particularly in cocktails.
-These are great examples of how triple sec's powerful clean zesty character helps flavour a cocktail.
+Our 20 best Triple sec cocktails all illustrate how triple sec's powerful clean zesty character helps flavour a cocktail.
 And, as proof of triple sec's versatility, we've another 300 more triple sec cocktails here on Difford's Guide.